Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 - These two squads combine to allow 44.7 points per game, 9.3 fewer than this contest's over/under.

-- The average total in Bearcats games this season is 50.6, 3.4 points fewer than Friday's total of 54 .
+- Bearcats games have an average total of 50.6 points this season, 3.4 fewer than Friday's over/under.

-- The 55.4 PPG average total in Owls games this season is 1.4 points more than this game's over/under.
+- The 54-point total for this game is 1.4 points below the 55.4 points per game average total in Owls games this season.

 Cincinnati Stats and Trends